 Most likely you will also see another pop-up asking to send usage statistics to google.
 Usually I accept it because that's what lets them improve, but you can choose whatever fits you better.

-You might be asked to update some plugins as well, do that.
 Once the updates are installed, you will see a pop-up asking to restart the Android Studio, click Restart and wait a little bit until Android Studio reopens.

 Setting Up Android Studio Environment

 Now you should see a Welcome window with some text explaining what are the next steps going to be about.
 After reading that (or not), we can click Next and continue setting up our Android Studio Environment.